Skip to main content

 Be Prepared

 Wherever you use fire, always be prepared.
 Always a bucket, shovel, and axe (Figure 2) to control and extinguish fires.
 Before leaving a campsite where fire was used, ensure it is dead out.
-You should be able to put your whole hand into the ashes without being burned, and it should be cool to the touch.
+You should be able to put your whole hand into the ashes without burning it, and it should feel cool to the touch.

 Operating Vehicles in the Grasslands